opnsense/docs/source/manual/how-tos/IPv6_ZenUK.rst

 **WAN Interface**
 -----------------
 Once we have our gateway in place we can then set up the WAN interface.
-Select Interfaces->WAN.
+Select :menuselection:`Interfaces --> [WAN]`.

-Go to IPv6 Configuration Type and Select Static IPv6.
+Go to IPv6 Configuration Type and select Static IPv6.

 .. image:: images/ZenUK_image6.png
 	:width: 100%